Barcelona Gay Guide

-Axel Hotels are the world's first gay hotel chain (they are not exclusively gay, rather wittily dubbing themselves 'hetero-friendly'), and the Barcelona Axel Hotel certainly warrants attention.
+Axel Hotels are the world’s first gay hotel chain (they are not exclusively gay, rather wittily dubbing themselves ‘hetero-friendly’), and the Barcelona Axel Hotel certainly warrants attention.
 Rooftop terrace with swimming pool and bar, wellness centre and great location on the edge of Gayxample make for a good package.
 Meanwhile Hotel Cram and Casanova Hotel are both stylish digs well-located in the gay district with a reputation of being very gay-friendly.
-More centrally there's always plenty of room at the Hotel California, which is such a lovely place located right in the heart of the Gothic Quarter.
-Obviously apartments offer you a greater degree of privacy and Barcelona being Barcelona you needn't worry about raised eyebrows from any of the apartment agencies in Barcelona we recommend.
+More centrally there’s always plenty of room at the Hotel California, which is such a lovely place located right in the heart of the Gothic Quarter.
+Obviously apartments offer you a greater degree of privacy and you’ll get a good reception from any of apartment agencies in Barcelona we recommend.

 Gay Tourism in Barcelona

 By day gay tourists are naturally wont to do much the same as any other self-respecting tourists in Barcelona!
 Ie. visit La Sagrada Familia, stroll down the Passeig de Gracia for more Gaudi and high-end shopping, and leisurely meander the medieval streets of El Gotic and El Born districts.
 (Check out our Barcelona sightseeing guide for more suggestions!).

 Beaches-wise and the gay and lesbian crowd tend to prefer the more secluded Mar Bella and Nova Mar Bella to the boisterous Barceloneta, and here you’ll find plenty of sexy (and not so sexy) nudists and even the odd gay chiringuito (ie. beach bar) for a post-tanning mojito or three.
 The rather obviously named Chiringuito BeGaybeing one of them!